 This course brings a multi-dimensional approach to the practice of mergers and acquisitions law.
-The goal is help students understand the economic logic of acquisitions as well as the legal framework, in service of an overall objective of helping student engage deeply with the strategic and tactical considerations that drive mergers and acquisitions practice.
+The goal is to help you understand the economic logic of acquisitions as well as the legal framework, in service of an overall objective of helping you engage deeply with the strategic and tactical considerations that drive mergers and acquisitions practice.

 The course begins with a review of the various motives for acquisitions, for example, “synergy gains” from more efficient production or the displacement of inefficient management, accounting or tax stratagems, or, perhaps, transfers from stakeholders such as employees.
 Each explanation is then evaluated for its consistency with both capital market theory and empirical evidence.